How CKEditor with real-time collaboration saved Tablo hours of development

 Eckermann says students can now work in a more efficient manner.
 “They no longer need to send the documents around or use Dropbox.
 They just jump in and collaborate.
 That creates a new fluid workflow.
 CKEditor 5 is there to provide full-featured rich text editing experience which is what everyone expects based on Google Docs and other online tools.”

-So far, Tablo has been driven around by the basic end-user model.
-People came to the site, wrote a book, shared and published it.
+So far, Tablo has been driven by a basic end-user model.
+People came to the site to write, share and publish.
 The UTS project opened Tablo up to a completely different market and established a new branch of their business model: B2B.
-From now on, they are able to gain more sales from the education sector with collaboration as their massive headline feature.
+Now they are able to gain more sales from the education sector with collaboration as their massive headlining feature.

 Eckermann is already considering how to make use of collaboration in Tablo’s future projects.
 “There is a phenomenon called social writing.
 It would be interesting to have an author writing a book live and interact with the community around them.
 We haven’t tested that yet but we are excited to see where these collaborative features can take us.”